bresleveloper/ng4/README.md

 But then again, thats should be the point here, to show my dreamy ideas and that i can achieve them all

+Take a look in my Blog https://bresleveloper.blogspot.co.il/

 ## Road Map

 So for now, i want this to be a standard show case with all standard elements and pages so..

 ## Pages to Build

-Master, MegaMenu (fixed), Home (slider, static msgs, live msgs, birthdays), Animations, Articles, Search, About, Contact (form)
+Master, *MegaMenu* (fixed), Home (slider, static msgs, live msgs, birthdays), Animations, Articles, Search, About, Contact (form)

+Home - Slider / static + feed / birthday long low

+Articles - list / Search - list / Article - item

+Animations page

+connect to API - my server app, Firebase

+About / Contact (form)

 ## Da Dream